-Although Washington is currently alone in allowing the practice, we will likely see other states follow suit as more people embrace this regenerative, sustainable approach to burial.
+Washington, Colorado, and Oregon are among the states allowing the practice, and we will likely see other states follow suit as more people embrace this regenerative, sustainable approach to burial.

 And it isn’t this particular approach, it could be a different green alternative like this mycelium coffin, which we recently wrote about.